liuyigh/trialert-docs/docs/README.md

 8. remove trial if nobody tracks it.
 9. it seems trials updates by 7am in the morning. do twice a day?
 10. weekly mark, daily mark, user new mark, trial new mark
+11. One field to enter, then display tracked ones below with delete button, and info.

 ### Support or Contact